 It smelt like thyme – which accompanied the margarita surprisingly well.

 She drained her margarita with a loud slurp.
 She always drank cocktails way too quickly – like fruit juice.

 She didn’t want to think about the sacrificial loss.
 But she was adept at ignoring the consequences of letting go of whatever she needed to be able to feel something new – something different.

 She thought of ordering a mojito and almost sneezed.
-She looked up to order and caught the curly surfer server smiling at her.
+She looked up to order and caught the curly-haired server smiling at her.